LewisHaley/stb-tester.com/templatematch-process.rst

 Firstly, lets outline the process of how stb-tester looks for and finds a match.
 Stbt utilises `OpenCV image processing`_ functions; the most key of which is the `matchTemplate`_ function, which creates a "heat map" from numerous comparisons of the template to the source image.
+The heat map consists of floating point values, interpreted as grayscale pixels.
+The magnitude of a pixel's value gives the indicative strength of match of the template at that pixel's Cartesian coordinates (i.e. (x, y)) on the source frame.
 From this heat map, we can assess the potential of whether the template can be found in the source image, and if that results in a high chance of finding the match we proceed onto the next step where we confirm whether the template is where we think it is.

 We refer to the process of making the heat map and determining the likelihood of find a match the "first pass" and confirming whether we have a match the "second pass".
+Most of the sub-processes of which the two passes comprise produce an intermediate image.
+These images are not saved to disk usually, however they can be kept by setting the `debugDirectory` parameter when using the Gstreamer element, or passing two `-v` `(verbose) flags`_ to `stbt run`, in which case the directory is automatically called `stbt-debug`.
+Note that if an existing debug directory is present, it is not deleted and a new one created, but rather any existing images are overwritten.
+This can mean that, for example, you can run a test using "absdiff-normed" confirm method, which creates the `stbt-debug` directory, then change it to use "absdiff" confirm method, which overwrites all the images in `stbt-debug` *except* the `\*_gray_normalized.png` images, which will still be present in the directory from the first test even after the second one finishes.
+This is also true of subsequent matches in the same test which use different confirm methods.

 .. figure:: test-source.png